Riley Greene Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to allow 111 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to give up 111 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- In his last time out on Thursday, July 6 against the Cleveland Guardians, the right-hander went five innings, allowing one earned run while surrendering six hits.
+- In his last time out on Friday, July 7, the left-hander tossed six innings against the Cleveland Guardians, giving up three earned runs while surrendering six hits.

+- In eight games this season, the 26-year-old has an ERA of 4.18, with 5.9 strikeouts per nine innings.
+Opponents are batting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.